-• The 1976 amendments to the HSL brought inside hostlers within the category of employees "engaged in or connected with the movement of any train."
+- The 1976 amendments to the HSL brought inside hostlers within the category of employees "engaged in or connected with the movement of any train."
 For the purpose of this statute, Congress defined inside hostler moves as train movements, i.e., the movement of one or more locomotives, with or without coupled cars.
 It follows necessarily that inside hostler helpers are as much "connected with the movement of trains" as outside hostler helpers.
 In short, by defining train movements to include inside hostlers, Congress expanded covered service to include both locomotive operators and their helpers.

-- FRA's interpretation is, and has been since 1977, that employees performing inside hostler duties (e.g., moving a locomotive or locomotive consist under its own power within the Blue Signal Protection of a mechanical facility for the purpose of fueling, sanding, or general servicing duties or moving a locomotive under its own power to repair or test cab signal or automatic train control equipment) are as much "connected with the movement of a train" as outside hostlers.
+These functions are also considered covered service for the purposes of FRA's passenger train employee hours of service regulations at 49 CFR Part 228, Subpart F. - FRA's interpretation is, and has been since 1977, that employees performing inside hostler duties (e.g., moving a locomotive or locomotive consist under its own power within the Blue Signal Protection of a mechanical facility for the purpose of fueling, sanding, or general servicing duties or moving a locomotive under its own power to repair or test cab signal or automatic train control equipment) are as much "connected with the movement of a train" as outside hostlers.
 Since outside hostler helpers are connected with the movements they assist, so too are inside helpers performing covered service. - FRA also believes that in the 1976 amendments, Congress did not intend to cover all railroad employees.
 Persons performing the job duties of machinists, electricians, laborers, and similar occupations not generally associated with responsibilities covered by the HSL, who are not "engaged in or connected with the movement of trains," are not covered.
-To regard as covered service job functions performed by mechanical department personnel-functions not traditionally performed by hostlers and hostler helpers at the time Congress passed the 1976 amendments-would be inconsistent with the statutory purpose. - An employee, who repositions a locomotive for the purpose of performing maintenance, repair, or inspections, is not "engaged in or connected with the movement of any train" and is, therefore, not performing service covered by the HSL.
-Similarly, a helper who assists in such movements would not be covered. - In determining whether the movement of a locomotive is covered service, the following will apply: - All locomotive movements outside the Blue Signal Protection of a mechanical or servicing facility are considered train employee covered service, with the following exception. - Locomotive movements of 100 feet or less protected by Blue Signals for the purpose of repairing, maintaining, or inspecting the locomotive are considered non-covered service. - Locomotive movements inside the Blue Signal Protection of a mechanical or servicing facility. - ➤ If a locomotive is moved for the purpose of servicing, such as fueling, sanding, or adding water or oil to the locomotive, or moving a locomotive under its own power to repair or test cab signal or automatic train control equipment, the employees moving the locomotive have performed train employee covered service and § 21103 of the HSL applies.
+To regard as covered service job functions performed by mechanical department personnel-functions not traditionally performed by hostlers and hostler helpers at the time Congress passed the 1976 amendments-would be inconsistent with the statutory purpose.
+FRA excludes from covered service under its passenger train employee hours of service regulations the same functions that Congress excluded from the coverage of the statute. - An employee, who repositions a locomotive for the purpose of performing maintenance, repair, or inspections, is not "engaged in or connected with the movement of any train" and is, therefore, not performing covered service.
+Similarly, a helper who assists in such movements would not be covered. - In determining whether the movement of a locomotive is covered service, the following will apply: - All locomotive movements outside the Blue Signal Protection of a mechanical or servicing facility are considered train employee covered service, with the following exception. - Locomotive movements of 100 feet or less protected by Blue Signals for the purpose of repairing, maintaining, or inspecting the locomotive are considered non-covered service. - Locomotive movements inside the Blue Signal Protection of a mechanical or servicing facility.

-Mechanical department employees moving a locomotive for the purpose of repairing, maintaining, or inspecting that locomotive are not performing train employee covered service.
+- ➤ If a locomotive is moved for the purpose of servicing, such as fueling, sanding, or adding water or oil to the locomotive, or moving a locomotive under its own power to repair or test cab signal or automatic train control equipment, the employees moving the locomotive have performed train employee covered service and 49 CFR 228, Subpart F, applies. - ➤ Mechanical department employees moving a locomotive for the purpose of repairing, maintaining, or inspecting that locomotive are not performing train employee covered service.